Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Introduction

-To reduce the overall FDR time, the existing methods can be broadly classified into two categories: Planning Domain Definition Language (PDDL)-based method \cite{pddl,pddl2} and large model-based method \cite{10802284, 10801352, huang2024rekep}.
+To address this, the robotics community has developed a range of FDR methods that aim to reduce fault detection latency and enhance fault recovery robustness using visual observations, which can be broadly classified into two categories: Planning Domain Definition Language (PDDL)-based method \cite{pddl,pddl2} and large model-based method \cite{10802284, 10801352, huang2024rekep}.
 PDDL-based methods model the robotic system as a finite state machine, where the system state is expected to evolve along predefined transitions based on discrete robotic motions.
 In this way, fault detection is performed by comparing the actual system state with the expected outcome, and recovery is achieved by restoring the system to a goal-satisfying state.
 Although such state comparison enables fast fault detection, the recovery process requires extensive manual modelling of all motions and task rules.
 To address this, recent works explore the use of vision language models (VLMs) and large language models (LLMs) for robotic FDR~\cite{10802284, 10801352, huang2024rekep} to improve both FDR timeliness and adaptability.
 They use a LLM to generate and verify robot motions within constraints, thereby enabling fault detection and triggering fault recovery.
 The authors in \cite{10802284} generated and verified natural language constraints, such as ``robot must hold the item when manipulating it", while applying prompt engineering to reduce the LLM inference time.
 In \cite{10801352}, VLMs are prompted to reason about whether the spatial relations between contactable parts (e.g., drawer knobs and robot fingers) satisfy geometric constraints (e.g., fingers clamping door knobs), such as collinearity or perpendicularity.
 A more direct approach was proposed in \cite{huang2024rekep} by extracting visual keypoints, and using their spatial proximity as both constraint and recovery goal for FDR.
 However, although existing methods have reduced the FDR time through various mechanisms, a fundamental problem lies in their system design not being oriented towards the downstream task.
 In other words, their communication, computation, and control modules are not explicitly tailored to address the specific requirements of robotic FDR, leading to the following limitations: \begin{enumerate} \item \textbf{Communication:} Robots typically lack onboard computational resource and must offload reasoning tasks to remote servers.
-In practice, existing frameworks have to perform periodical wireless communication of bandwidth-intensive visual data (e.g., images or point clouds) for task offloading, without considering whether such data is necessary; \item \textbf{Computation:} Their computing pipeline, from constraint generation, fault reasoning, to motion replanning, performs generic visual or language reasoning that contribute little to the FDR task, but resulting in unnecessary computation overhead and delayed decision-making; \item \textbf{Control:} Their control strategy adopts a one-shot decision-making process without considering task-specific adaptation, which often fails to provide sufficient precision when precise control is required, while applying overly complex control when a minor positional adjustment is needed. \end{enumerate}
+In practice, existing frameworks have to perform periodical wireless communication of bandwidth-intensive visual data (e.g., images or point clouds) for task offloading, without considering whether such data is necessary. {For example, the RGB image used as input to the VLM is communicated with the robot at only 1 Hz in the real-world setup \cite{10802284};} \item \textbf{Computation:} Their computing pipeline, from constraint generation, fault reasoning, to motion replanning, performs generic visual or language reasoning that contributes little to the FDR task, but results in unnecessary computation overhead and delayed decision-making. {For example, GPT-4-based robotic planning requires 15.38 s for inference, and even a fine-tuned lightweight OpenLLaMA-3B model still requires 2.87 s \cite{10767280}, which is far above the sub-second regime required for fast robotic FDR;} \item \textbf{Control:} Their control strategy adopts a one-shot decision-making process without considering task-specific adaptation, which often fails to provide sufficient precision when precise control is required, while applying overly complex control when a minor positional adjustment is needed. {For example, external disturbances that change the object pose can prevent the robot from maintaining a stable grasp, thereby reducing the task success rate from 68.6\% to 46.7\% \cite{huang2024rekep}.} \end{enumerate}